Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Conclusion

 \section{Conclusion}

 We have constructed and evaluated CLDA, a method for analyzing topic dynamics in text data.
 This algorithm leverages existing parallel components to increase speed and facilitate the use of large corpora.
 It begins by discretizing the data into disjoint segments, and applying Latent Dirichlet Allocation on each segment in parallel.
 The resulting local topics are merged and then k-means clustering is applied, producing a number of global topics.
 Each global topic is composed of a number of local topics in each segment, and provides a summary of the cohesive theme across segments.
-Our system is built using PLDA+ \cite{PLDAplus} and parallel k-means clustering \cite{parallelk-means}.
+Our system is built using PLDA \cite{PLDA} and parallel k-means clustering \cite{parallelk-means}.

 We find that our system performs faster than the original implementation of DTM by two orders of magnitude.
-CLDA also has perplexity between that of DTM and PLDA+.
-The topics generated by CLDA, DTM, and PLDA+ are all broadly similar to each other.
+CLDA also has perplexity comparable to that of DTM and PLDA.
+The topics generated by CLDA, DTM, and PLDA are all broadly similar to each other.
 CLDA shows a more detailed composition of local topics than is possible with DTM, and enables global topics to emerge and disappear over the time span.
+We also demonstrate CLDA's application to examining multiple segmentations of the same data, a capability not possessed by other models we are aware of.
 Taken together, these results show that CLDA is a promising approach for modeling dynamics in topics estimated from textual data.
 The implementation of CLDA is available at \cite{CLDAimplementation}.

 Future work may explore alternative clustering approaches, such as using hierarchical clustering instead of k-means.
-CLDA can also be applied to data segmented by factors other than time, such as author or location.
+CLDA can also be applied to data segmented by factors other than time or journal, such as author or location.
 Also of interest is the effect of modifying the segmentation approach, either by changing the coarseness of the segments or by exploring non-disjoint segmentations of the data.
 Instead of segmenting the data, CLDA can also be used to aggregate topics across multiple runs of LDA on the same data but with different parameters, which would allow identifying topics that are stable with respect to model parameterization.